-Exclusion
+Suspension and Exclusion

-If a child's behaviour does not improve following support and the agreement of Codes of Behaviour and behaviour targets, or an extremely serious incident occurs, the Headteacher (or Deputy Headteacher in the Headteacher's absence) has the power to exclude a pupil from school for a specific period or permanently.
+If a child's behaviour does not improve following support and the agreement of Codes of Behaviour and behaviour targets, or an extremely serious incident occurs, the Headteacher (or Deputy Headteacher in the Headteacher's absence) has the power to suspend a pupil from school for a specific period or permanently exclude a pupil from the school.

-The Headteacher (or Deputy Head in the Headteacher's absence) will decide whether to exclude a pupil, for a fixed term or permanently (to be approved by the Governing Body within 15 days of the exclusion being announced), taking into account all the circumstances, the evidence available and the need to balance the interests of the pupil against those of the whole school community.
+The Headteacher (or Deputy Head in the Headteacher's absence) will decide whether to exclude a pupil, either for a fixed term (suspension) or permanently [a permanent exclusion would need to be approved by the Governing Body within 15 days of the exclusion being announced], taking into account all the circumstances, the evidence available and the need to balance the interests of the pupil against those of the whole school community.